Nick Madrigal Preview, Player Props: Cubs vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.74 team ERA ranks last among all MLB pitching staffs.
+- The Rockies' 5.73 team ERA ranks last across all league pitching staffs.

-- Rockies pitchers combine to give up 210 total home runs at a rate of 1.5 per game (second-most in baseball).
+- The Rockies surrender the second-most home runs in baseball (211 total, 1.5 per game).

-- In his last outing on Wednesday against the Arizona Diamondbacks, the lefty went six innings, allowing two earned runs while surrendering six hits.
+- The right-hander's most recent appearance was on Wednesday against the Arizona Diamondbacks, when he threw 2 1/3 innings, surrendering six earned runs while allowing four hits.

+- In 25 games this season, the 29-year-old has put up a 7.36 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .321 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.